Distributed Multi-User Secret Sharing

 \section{Conclusion and Future Work}

-In this paper we considered a distributed secret sharing system consisting of a dealer, $n$ storage nodes, and $m$ users.
+In this paper, we considered a distributed secret sharing system consisting of a dealer, $n$ storage nodes, and $m$ users.
 The dealer aims at securely sharing a specific secret $s_j$ with user $j$ via storage nodes, in such a way that no user gets any information about other users' secrets.
-Given a certain number of storage nodes we find the maximum number of users that can be served in such system.
-Also, lower bounds on minimum communication complexity and storage overhead are characterized in terms of $n$ and $m$.
-Then we propose distributed secret sharing protocols, under certain conditions on the system parameters, that attain these lower bounds thereby providing schemes that are optimal in terms of both the communication complexity and storage overhead.
-Finally, a low complexity DSSP with nearly optimal communication complexity and storage overhead is proposed for any given system parameters.
+Given a certain number of storage nodes we find the maximum number of users that can be served in such a system.
+Also, lower bounds on minimum communication complexity and storage overhead are characterized for any $n$ and $m$.
+Then we propose distributed secret sharing protocols, under certain conditions on the system parameters, that attain these lower bounds, thereby providing schemes that are optimal in terms of both the communication complexity and storage overhead.
+Also, the proposed protocols are modified to have balanced communication and storage across the storage nodes.

 There are several directions for future work.
 In this paper, the problems of designing access structure, i.e., which nodes each user has access to, and the coding problem, i.e., how to encode and decode secrets, are considered jointly.
-An interesting direction for future work is to separate these two problems and consider designing efficient coding schemes given a certain access structure.
-Note that the result of Section\,\ref{sec:five} for achieving the optimal storage overhead of 1 highly relies on the assumption that the vector of secrets is full entropy.
-Another interesting problem is to explore whether the same proposed construction techniques can be used in more general cases when the secrets are not necessarily uniformly distributed or a new methodology is needed to deal with such cases.
+In fact, the choices of access structures are not completely arbitrary in our proposed protocols.
+For different protocols, we discussed sufficient conditions on the access structure.
+An interesting direction for future work is to study these two problems separately and consider designing efficient coding schemes given a specific access structure.
+In particular, an interesting problem is the following: what is the necessary and sufficient condition on the access structure that ensures existence of distributed secret sharing protocols with optimal storage overhead and/or minimum communication complexity?